srcbookdev/srcbook/.changeset/dirty-hotels-press.md

 'srcbook': patch
 ---

-Added Docker support to enable exposing a Srcbook application running in a Docker container to other devices on the network.
+Added network exposure configuration to enable accessing Srcbook from other devices when running in Docker.
 This includes:

-- A new Dockerfile for building the application
+- Added docker-compose.yml with 0.0.0.0 binding configuration
-- A docker-compose.yml configuration for easy deployment
+- Configured port mapping to expose port 2150 to the network
-- Support for exposing the application to external network devices via 0.0.0.0 binding
+- Set HOST environment variable for external network access

-This addition allows users to run Srcbook in isolated containers and access it from other devices on their network, making it more flexible for various deployment scenarios.
+This change allows users to access their Srcbook instance from other devices on their network when running in Docker.